mc-smp/AdvancedServerList/docs/profiles/formatting.md

 Please make sure to surround your text with either single quotes (`'`) or double quotes (`"`).
 This avoids possible issues where the YAML parser would treat lines starting with specific characters as special options (i.e. `<` would be treated as a scolar value).

+Also, should your text contain single quotes (for example when using `you're`), either surround the text with double quotes, or change the single quote in your text into two single quotes (`you're -> you''re`).

 ```yaml title="Wrong formatting"
 motd:
   - <red>This will cause